assaf/ironium/README.md

   defaults to `test-`)
 * `queues.token`      - When using Iron.io, the API token (get it from the
   project's credentials page)
 * `queues.projectID`  - When using Iron.io, the API project ID (get it from the project's credentials page)
+* `queues.workers`    - Number of workers processing each queue (default to 1)

 If you're running in development or test environment with a local Beanstalkd server, you can use the default configuration, which points to `localhost` port